-Adjusted operating measures exclude merger and rebranding-related costs, nonrecurring tax expenses, the gains or losses related to balance sheet repositioning (principally composed of gains and losses on debt extinguishment), gains or losses on sale of securities, gains on the sale of Visa, Inc. Class B common stock, as well as branch closing and facility consolidation costs (principally composed of real estate, leases and other assets write downs, gains or losses on related real estate sales, as well as severance associated with branch closing and corporate expense reduction initiatives).
-The Company believes these non-GAAP adjusted measures provide investors with important information about the continuing economic results of the organization's operations.
-Prior periods in this presentation have been adjusted for previously announced branch closing and corporate expense reduction initiatives.
+Adjusted operating measures exclude merger and rebranding-related costs, nonrecurring tax expenses, the gains or losses related to balance sheet repositioning (principally composed of gains and losses on debt extinguishment), gains or losses on sale of securities, gains on the sale of Visa, inc. Class B common stock, gain on the sale DHFB, as well as branch closing and facility consolidation cost (principally composed of real estate, leases and other assets write downs, as well as severance associated with branch closing and corporate expense reduction initiatives).
+The Company believes these non-GAAP adjusted measures provide investors with important information about the confluining economic results of the organization's operations.
+Non-GAAP adjusted measures for prior periods reflect adjustments for previously announced branch closing and corporate expense reduction initiatives.

 Tangible assets and tangible common equity are used in the calculation of certain profitability, capital, and per share ratios.
-The Company believes tangible common equity and the related ratios are meaningful measures of capital adequacy because they provide a meaningful base for period-to-period and company-to-company comparisons, which the Company believes will assist investors in assessing the capital of the Company and its ability to absorb potential losses.
+The Company believes tangible assets, tangible common equity and the related ratios are meaningful measures of capital adequacy because they provide a meaningful base for period-to-period and company-to-company comparisons, which the Company believes will assist investors in assessing the capital of the Company and its ability to absorb potential losses.